efukuma/datasharing/README.md

-How to share data with a statistician
+How to share data with a statistician 1
 ===========

 This is a guide for anyone who needs to share data with a statistician.
-The target audiences I have in mind are:
+The target audiences I have in mind are: A

 * Scientific collaborators who need statisticians to analyze data for them
 * Students or postdocs in scientific disciplines looking for consulting advice